 A project director's story

-The project Estudia con Amor (Study with Love), was named by its director, Sandra Alonzo, a skilled but low income Mayan mother who herself receives scholarships for her daughters.
+The project Estudia con Amor (Study with Love), was named by its director, Sandra Alonzo, a skilled but low income Mayan mother who herself receives scholarships for her two daughters.

 Sandra's husband, Carlos, provides for his family with three part-time jobs.
 Through her work with CBB Sandra says she has learned that "the impossible doesn't exist".